arangodb/arangodb/README.md

 ## Instructions
 ### For members of the team:
 1. Upon pull requesting, verify that the base fork is set to `wrcorcoran/arangodb_ersp`.
-2. Comment incredibly delicately (in order to distinguish code from ArangoDB codebase).
+2. Comment delicately (in order to distinguish code from ArangoDB codebase).
 3. Verify that your origin is set to ```git remote set-url origin https://github.com/wrcorcoran/arangodb_ersp.git```.

 ### For reproducibility: